CodeDrop/samples/README.md

-# samples
+# CodeDrop's code and coding samples

-Code and coding samples
+My sample repository to try out and learn new things.
+Not necessarily new to the world but at least that new to me.